 On the other hand, this image of a maker of entry-level watches often backfires, since, having five-six thousand euros in their pockets, potential buyers often turn to more established brands, like Omega or Breitling.
 Still, Longines doesn’t give up and keeps introducing expensive timekeepers that offer more value for money than the “premium” brands.

-As you can see on the pictures, this is so-called “two-tone” watch that features a combination of 18-carat rose gold bezel, crown and bracelet links and mirror-polished stainless steel body.
+As you can see on the pictures, this is so-called “two-tone” watch that features a combination of 18-karat rose gold bezel, crown and bracelet links, and mirror-polished stainless steel body.

 Build quality: 4.5/5

 Price: $8000 (MSRP)

 Movement: Quartz, Longines L178 (modified, based on caliber ETA 980.153), Swiss Made

 Number of jewels: 11